yogeshfunde2708/NodeJs_signup/README.md

 input your detail email, username, gender and password to sign up to the page.

 Programming languages
-HTML CSS JAVASCRIPT Node.js Bootstrap MySQL
+HTML, CSS, JAVASCRIPT, Node.js, Bootstrap, MySQL

 Deployment